Maynaguri (community development block): Geography

 The Maynaguri CD block lies in the southern part of the district with the Teesta River flowing along a portion of its western boundary and the Jaldhaka River flowing along its eastern boundary.
 It lies on a gently sloping alluvial plain locally called Terai.

-The Maynaguri CD block is bounded by the Matiali and Nagrakata CD blocks on the north, Dhupguri CD block on the east, Haldibari and Mekhliganj CD blocks in Cooch Behar district on the south, and Jalpaiguri and Mal CD blocks on the west.
+The Maynaguri CD block is bounded by the Matiali and Nagrakata CD blocks on the north, Dhupguri and Banarhat CD block on the east, Haldibari and Mekhliganj CD blocks in Cooch Behar district on the south, and Jalpaiguri and Kranti CD blocks on the west.